-- You can scroll to another page of scenes by pressing [▲] or [▼]. - To return to normal snapshot recording, press [MODE] and then select "P" (Program Auto) or "@ (Premium Auto Pro).
+- You can scroll to another page of scenes by pressing [▲] or [▼]. - To return to normal snapshot recording, press [MODE] and then select "P" (Program Auto) or "ôp" (Premium Auto Pro). - Press [SET] to configure the camera with the settings for the currently selected scene.